-Make pumpkin pies, pumpkin cheesecake, cookies, rolls, and breads and cornbread or biscuits for the turkey dressing/stuffing.
+- Make pumpkin pie, pumpkin cheesecake, cookies, rolls and breads or cornbread for the turkey gravy or stuffing.
 Refrigerate desserts with custard-like ingredients.
 (The desserts may be brought to room temperature before serving.)
 Even if you are serving apple or pecan pies, the pie crust could be made today with assembly and baking late tomorrow.

-Calculate the cooking time and temperatures (plus cooking order) for tomorrow.
+- Calculate the turkey cooking time and temperatures (plus cooking order) for tomorrow.

 Thanksgiving AKA "Turkey Day"

 First tasks of the day: